 While this is not a traditional shortbread, it does have much of the same texture in the end.
 I prefer brown sugar over almost all other baking sugars and I can not resist using it here.
 The egg helps keep the bites a bit more moist than other versions and (especially with the gluten free flours) it helps hold them together beautifully.

-* if you are not in need of a GF recipe, simply substitute 1 1/2 cups of AP flour for the items marked with an *
+- * if you are not in need of a GF recipe simply substitute 1 1/2 cups of all purpose flour for the items marked with an *

 - Combine the butter and the brown sugar and beat until smooth.
 Add the egg and the vanilla and beat again.
 Stir together the dry ingredients and then add to the wet ingredients.
 Stir in the chocolate chips.
 Chill the dough for at least half an hour and preheat the oven to 350 degrees.